MinghuiChen43/awesome-deep-phenomena/README.md

 ### Interactions with Neuroscience: 2022

+- Deep Problems with Neural Network Models of Human Vision. [[paper]](https://psyarxiv.com/5zf4s/)
+  - Jeffrey S BowersGaurav MalhotraMarin DujmovićMilton Llera MonteroChristian TsvetkovValerio BiscioneGuillermo PueblaFederico G AdolfiJohn HummelRachel Flood HeatonBenjamin EvansJeff MitchellRyan Blything.
+  - Key Word: Brain-Score; Computational Neuroscience; Convolutional Neural Networks; Representational Similarity Analysis.
+  - <details><summary>Digest</summary> We show that the good prediction on these datasets may be mediated by DNNs that share little overlap with biological vision.
+More problematically, we show that DNNs account for almost no results from psychological research.
+This contradicts the common claim that DNNs are good, let alone the best, models of human object recognition.

+- High-performing neural network models of visual cortex benefit from high latent dimensionality. [[paper]](https://www.biorxiv.org/content/10.1101/2022.07.13.499969v1)
+  - Eric Elmoznino, Michael F. Bonner.
+  - Key Word: Dimensionality and Alignment in Computational Brain Models.
+  - <details><summary>Digest</summary> The prevailing view holds that optimal DNNs compress their representations onto low-dimensional manifolds to achieve invariance and robustness, which suggests that better models of visual cortex should have low-dimensional geometries.
+Surprisingly, we found a strong trend in the opposite direction—neural networks with high-dimensional image manifolds tend to have better generalization performance when predicting cortical responses to held-out stimuli in both monkey electrophysiology and human fMRI data.

+- Reassessing hierarchical correspondences between brain and deep networks through direct interface. [[paper]](https://www.science.org/doi/10.1126/sciadv.abm2219)
+  - Nicholas J Sexton, Bradley C Love. *Science Advances*
+  - Key Word: Neural Interfacing Analysis; Shared Neural Variance.
+  - <details><summary>Digest</summary> Functional correspondences between deep convolutional neural networks (DCNNs) and the mammalian visual system support a hierarchical account in which successive stages of processing contain ever higher-level information.
+However, these correspondences between brain and model activity involve shared, not task-relevant, variance.
+We propose a stricter account of correspondence: If a DCNN layer corresponds to a brain region, then replacing model activity with brain activity should successfully drive the DCNN’s object recognition decision.
+Using this approach on three datasets, we found that all regions along the ventral visual stream best corresponded with later model layers, indicating that all stages of processing contained higher-level information about object category.

 - Wiring Up Vision: Minimizing Supervised Synaptic Updates Needed to Produce a Primate Ventral Stream. [[paper]](https://openreview.net/forum?id=g1SzIRLQXMM)
   - Franziska Geiger, Martin Schrimpf, Tiago Marques, James J. DiCarlo. *ICLR 2022*
   - Key Word: Computational Neuroscience; Primate Visual Ventral Stream.